atsa-es/MARSS/inst/DEVELOPER_NOTES.md

 # Steps for a release

 Once a release is ready, all tests done and documentation checked, the Makefile in `inst/doc` is run.
-I usually run one target at a time starting with `make movetovignettes`.
+I usually run one target at a time starting with `make movetovignettes` then `make build` etc. This makefile will ensure that all the pieces of the tar.gz are in place.
 Before doing this, I build the User Guide and run it through a few compressors: Adobe and then https://github.com/atsa-es/pdfsizeopt-readme.

 ## Spellcheck the whole package